CORN IN DOG FOOD

 K.T.
 Arasu - CHICAGO (Reuters) 2001

-Environmental group Greenpeace said it had detected traces of a gene-altered corn variety not approved for human consumption in vegetarian corn dogs made by Kellogg Co.
+Environmental group Greenpeace said it had detected traces of gene-altered corn variety not approved for human consumption in vegetarian corn dogs made by Kellogg's.

 In early 2000, a Greenpeace scientist urged the U.S. Food and Drug Administration (FDA) to order a nationwide recall of Kellogg's Morningstar Farms brand meatless corn dogs that Greenpeace said contain StarLink corn.
 In a history-setting precedent, it was the first-ever recall of a genetically modified food.